ElementsProject/lightning/doc/lightning-cli.1.md

  **allow-deprecated-apis**=*BOOL*
 Enable deprecated options.
-It defaults to *true*, but you should set it to *false* when testing to ensure that an upgrade won’t break your configuration.
+It defaults to *true*, but you should set it to *false* when testing to ensure that an upgrade won't break your configuration.

 COMMANDS